aigents/aigents-java/doc/aigents_telegram.md

 ## Chat Bot Setup Options

-Telegram integration with Aigents is the most simple and functionally rich at the moment and described in Medium articles called [Reputation System in Aigents® supporting Telegram Groups and more](https://blog.singularitynet.io/reputation-system-in-aigents-supporting-telegram-groups-and-more-c43f0cf5053d) and [Welcome Aigents’ Bots](https://medium.com/@aigents/welcome-aigents-bots-d6682968f486).
+Telegram integration with Aigents is the most tecghnically simple and functionally rich at the same time.

+It is described in Medium articles called [Reputation System in Aigents® supporting Telegram Groups and more](https://blog.singularitynet.io/reputation-system-in-aigents-supporting-telegram-groups-and-more-c43f0cf5053d) and [Welcome Aigents’ Bots](https://medium.com/@aigents/welcome-aigents-bots-d6682968f486).

-There are two ways how one can use the Aigents Bot for Telegram - use existing demo [Aigents Bot](https://t.me/AigentsBot) or setup one of your own:
+There are two ways how one can use the Aigents Bot for Telegram - using existing demo [Aigents Bot](https://t.me/AigentsBot) or seting up the one of your own:

-### Using Demo Aigents Bot
+### Using existing Aigents Bot

 This [Aigents Bot](https://t.me/AigentsBot) for Telegram is hosted on the Aigents Web Demo server at https://aigents.com and it is already operating in all of the [related groups](aigents_contacts.md), so it can be accessed in private chats or those groups both.